HunterGleason/DS18B20_water_temp/README.md

 # DESCRIPTION
-This repository contains Arduino code for operating a Meter [HYDROS21 sensor](https://www.metergroup.com/en/meter-environment/products/hydros-21-water-level-sensor-conductivity-temperature-depth) and datalogger intended for use in hydrologic studies.
+This repository contains Arduino code for operating a waterproof [DS18B20 temperature](https://www.adafruit.com/product/381) probe and datalogger intended for use in hydrologic studies.
 The code was developed and tested on the [Adafruit Adalogger M0](https://www.adafruit.com/product/2796) based on the SAMD21 processor but likely will work on similar boards.
 This code contains functions for sending daily Iridium satellite communications using the [RockBlock 9603](https://www.iridium.com/products/rock-seven-rockblock-9603/) satellite modem.
 The code requires several parameters be specified using a parameter file, this is explained below.
 In addition, a wiring diagram of the required circuit is provided.
 Because this script uses the RockBlock Iridium modem it is important to make sure that a line rental with Ground Control is active and the modem is registered with credits available.

 # DEPENDENCIES
 There are several libraries required for running this code in addition to having the Arduino IDE installed and [configured](https://learn.adafruit.com/adafruit-feather-m0-adalogger/setup) to work with the Adalogger M0, and are listed below.